Iqbolshoh/javascript-clock/README.md

    ```
 3. **Open the `index.html` File:**
    Open the `index.html` file in any modern web browser to start using the clock.

-## Project Structure

-- **index.html:** Contains the HTML structure and includes links to the CSS and JavaScript files.
-- **styles.css:** Styles the clock and provides a responsive layout.
-- **script.js:** Handles the clock logic, updating the time every second.

 ## Technologies Used